THE CALL OF DESTINY

 In the new millennium the world is sliding into chaos, its stability threatened by evil men engaged in the ruthless pursuit of global domination.

-The brilliant scientist, Merlin, takes under his wing the newborn Arthur, illegitimate son of a leading British politician.
+A brilliant scientist, Merlin, takes under his wing the newborn Arthur, illegitimate son of a leading British politician.
 Guided by Merlin, the boy grows to manhood, becoming a renowned soldier and natural leader.
 But will he have the courage to fulfil his destiny?